 June 14

-Katrina Babies Tribeca Film Festival Premiere
+Katrina Babies at Tribeca

 KATRINA BABIES (directed by Edward Buckles, Jr), a documentary I worked on as an editor, will premiere at the Tribeca Film Festival on June 14th, 2022.
 As a 12 year old, Edward Buckles and his family lived through the tragedy of the Hurricane Katrina disaster in New Orleans.
 As a young adult learning to be a filmmaker, Buckles revisits this experience by interviewing his friends and family about the aftermath of their individual and collective traumas -- the trauma of experiencing one of the most destructive natural disasters in U.S. history, as well as the multi-generational traumas of being Black and disenfranchised in America.
 A deeply personal documentary, KATRINA BABIES is a journey of healing and a reclamation of the spirit of resilience.